Is there an improvement project lurking in your data?

 You can select the data using your mouse or you can click on any cell in the data and the PivotTable will automatically select all of the data.
 Below I clicked on E6.

 Then when I click on Data-PivotTable to start the Pivot Table wizard, the wizard will automatically select all of the surrounding data.
 But I'm getting ahead of myself.
 To initiate the PivotTable, click on Data and select PivotTable and PivotChart Report:

-The most common defaults are selected: Microsoft Excel list or database and PivotTable.
+The most common defaults are selected: Select a table or range and new worksheet.
 You could also pull in data from an external data source like Microsoft Access or you could summarize multiple ranges (i.e., more than one column contains words that you want to aggregate into one count).

-I invariably just click Next > which leads us to Step 2 of the Wizard, selecting your data.
-If you've already clicked on a cell in the center of your data as I suggested, Excel will select everything around it.
-In this case A1:L240.
+If you've already clicked on a cell in the center of your data as I suggested, Excel will select everything around it and populate the Table/Range.
+In this case A1:Q51.

 Step 2: Picking the Best Layout for Your Data